 In a contract claim, the limitation period will run from the date when the contract was breached.
 It will be necessary, at the outset of any new claim, to determine whether or not the limitation period has expired.
 If it has, the claim will be ‘statute-barred’ and the claimant may be prevented from bringing a claim against the alleged wrongdoer.
 If a claim is brought out of time, the defendant will be able to plead the defence of limitation and the claimant will have the burden of proving that the cause of action arose within the relevant statutory period.

 In Scotland, contracts are subject to prescription.
 Prescription is a legal mechanism which establishes or extinguishes certain rights or obligations by the passage of time.
 Essentially, a claim in damages for breach of contract may (as it is a financial claim) be brought within the period of five years from the date when the party’s right of action first arose (under the Prescription and Limitation (Scotland) Act 1973).
 Note that the prescriptive period does not start to run where the party claiming was not (and could not with reasonable diligence have become) aware that the loss had occurred.
-It is generally accepted that such a right of action would prescribe after a period 20 years from the date upon which the right of action first arose.
-That said, construction contracts will often provide an express “long stop date” contractually limiting the duration of the contractor’s liability to a period of 10 or 12 years from Practical Completion of the works.
+It is generally accepted that such a right of action would prescribe after a period 20 years from the date upon which the right of action first arose (known as “long negative prescription”).
+That said, construction contracts and consultant appointments will often provide an express “long stop date” contractually limiting the duration of the contractor’s / consultant’s liability and/or the employer’s right to raise actions to a period of 10 or 12 years from the date of Practical Completion of the works.

 The times within which a party to a contract may bring a claim generally are imposed by state statutes if the parties do not provide otherwise in their construction contracts.
 As such, the times differ from state to state in the US and there are different limitation periods for different types of cause of action.